 Search Results

 About The District’s Deer Island Basin Complex is located in the lower Novato Creek watershed just north of Highway 37.
-It includes two stormwater ponds, Heron’s Beak Pond and Duck Bill Pond along the south side of Novato Creek, as well as the Deer Island Basin on the north side of Novato Creek.
-During the...
+It includes two stormwater ponds, Heron’s Beak Pond and Duck Bill Pond (aka the "Bird Ponds") along the south side of Novato Creek, as well as the Deer Island Basin on the north side of...

 Flood Control Zone 4A is comprised of all parcels of real estate on Strawberry Circle in the unincorporated area between the City of Mill Valley and the Town of Tiburon.
 Flood Control Zone 4A was created by the Board of Supervisors of the Marin County Flood Control & Water Conservation District (District) to raise funds...